Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ## Run with Docker

-We have tested this container using Docker on local mac machines and also on the Pawsey Nimbus cloud instance's image: [`Pawsey Bio - Ubuntu 22.04 - 2023-06`](https://support.pawsey.org.au/documentation/display/US/Nimbus+for+Bioinformatics).
+We have tested this container using Docker on local Mac machines and also on the Pawsey Nimbus Cloud using the[`Pawsey Bio - Ubuntu 22.04 - 2023-06`](https://support.pawsey.org.au/documentation/display/US/Nimbus+for+Bioinformatics) instance image.

 If you are on your local machine, we recommend that you run this container using Docker.